 Mitchell Kapor said it more eloquently than anyone: “Getting information off the Internet is like taking a drink from a fire hydrant.”
-This rapid exponential growth of information across the Web makes it all the more difficult to assess website credibility.
+This rapid exponential growth of information across the Web makes it all the more difficult in determining website credibility.
 Our World Wide Web is a living, breathing, and constantly expanding phenomenon.

 As teachers of critical thinking skills, it’s important for us to provide guidelines for students to use when searching for content to use in their projects.
 Determining website credibility is a big part of these searches, and quick reference charts like the one here can be a big help.

 Whether for citations or research, our students need a strong grasp of Information Fluency for use in determining website credibility.
-The following rubric was inspired by a slideshow presentation featured on EasyBib that is meant for evaluating website credibility.
+The rubric below was inspired by a slideshow presentation featured on EasyBib which you can view here.

-You can view their evaluation presentation here.
-In the meantime, we hope these resources will be useful for you and your students.
+We hope this resource for determining website credibility will be useful for you and your students.
 We welcome you to explore how to apply them to the websites you use for research in your most interesting and engaging projects.